cburdine/materials-ml-workshop/_sources/ml_intro/math_review.md

 $$\mathbf{Au} = \lambda\mathbf{u}$$

 for a certain set of vectors $\mathbf{u}$.
-These vectors $\mathbf{u}$ that satisfy this equation for each eigenvalue $\lambda_i$ are the [_eigenvectors_](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) associated with the eigenvalue $\lambda_i$.
+The vectors $\mathbf{u}$ that satisfy this equation for an eigenvalue $\lambda_i$ are the [_eigenvectors_](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) associated with the eigenvalue $\lambda_i$.
 Although we will not give a rigorous summary of eigenvalues and eigenvectors here, we remark that these quantities play a significant role in many fields such as mathematics, statistics, and quantum mechanics.

 ## Partial Derivatives